Emilio Estefan: Producer

 As a producer, Estefan has shaped and developed the careers of many music superstars.
-His influential role in the Latin Boom of the late ‘90s and early ‘00s is reflected on his production and songwriting on albums by Shakira's Laundry Service and Donde estan los ladrones?, Ricky Martin's Ricky Martin and Sound Loaded, Jennifer Lopez's On the 6, Jon Secada, Marc Anthony, Thalia, among others.
+His influential role in the Latin Boom of the late ‘90s and early ‘00s is reflected in his production and songwriting on albums by Shakira (Laundry Service and Donde estan los ladrones?), Ricky Martin (Ricky Martin and Sound Loaded), Jennifer Lopez (On the 6), Jon Secada, Marc Anthony, Thalia, and others.

 He has also produced various events for both general market and Hispanic market television.
 These events include the Latin Grammys, Hispanic Heritage Awards, Nuestra Navidad, and some high-profile productions on HBO and Showtime.
 He has also produced many musical events at the White House.

 In 2008, Estefan produced and directed his first full-length documentary 90 Millas to showcase the history and pioneers of Cuban music.

 Estefan gathered dozens of Latino entertainers in 2010 to record Michael Jackson's "We Are The World" in Spanish.
 The Spanish language version, already written by Estefan and approved by Quincy Jones, became "Somos El Mundo".
 It premiered during El Show de Cristina on March 1, 2010 and the funds went to the Haiti relief.

-Also, in 2010, Estefan released his book The Rhythm of Success – How an Immigrant Produced his own American Dream.
-The following year, Estefan presented the book The Exile Experience: A Journey to Freedom in collaboration with writer Carlos Pintado and journalist Carlos Alberto Montaner, which included the personal testimonials from different generations of exiles.
+Also, in 2010, Estefan released his book The Rhythm of Success – How an Immigrant Produced His Own American Dream.

+The following year, Estefan presented the book The Exile Experience: A Journey to Freedom in collaboration with writer Carlos Pintado and journalist Carlos Alberto Montaner, which included personal testimonials from different generations of exiles.
 The Exile Experience: Journey to Freedom is published in three separate editions – each tailor-made for those who arrived through Operation Pedro Pan, the Freedom Flights and the Mariel boatlift.
-Each edition features the names of every Cuban who arrived via one of those three exoduses, and there has been an accumulation of 400,000 and more names amongst the three editions published.
+Each edition features the names of every Cuban who arrived via one of those three exoduses, and there has been an accumulation of more than 400,000 names amongst the three editions published.

 He partnered with the Nederlander Group in 2013 to produce the Broadway musical extravaganza, On Your Feet!
 The musical is based on the life and musical legacy of the Estefans and Fajardos.
 On Your Feet! premiered on Broadway in October 2015.

 Estefan also became an AARP Life Reimagined ambassador in 2013.
-In his new role, Emilio shares his views on a variety of subjects, including living, mentoring, entrepreneurship, philanthropy, and much more.
+In his new role, Emilio shares his views on a variety of subjects, including living, mentoring, entrepreneurship, and philanthropy.

 In February 2014, Estefan directed and produced the documentary film An Unbreakable Bond about the real-life story of father-son duo Marc and Nick Buoniconti's undying commitment towards finding a cure for paralysis.
 The film premiered at National & International film festivals.